June, July and August schedules are being developed. Check back for updates.

-I encourage you to be active learners as you progress through the Graduated Driver License classes and on-the-road training.
-Your parent or guardian also will be helpful as you gain more driving experience, and not just because they'll accompany you on your practice drives.
-You should look to them to observe their safe driving habits.
+As you begin the Graduated Driver Licensing process, it is important that you know and understand the process.
+The law requires your parent or guardian to certify that you have spent a minimum of 50 hours behind the wheel, including 10 at night.
+Your parent or guardian will also be helpful as you gain more driving experience, and not just because they'll accompany you on your practice drives.
+Look to them to observe their safe driving habits.

-By obeying the rules of the road, avoiding distractions like texting, and never drinking and driving, you'll reach your destination safely and receive full driving privileges when you earn your Level 3 full license.
+By obeying the rules of the road, avoiding distractions like texting, and never drinking and driving, you'll reach your destination safely, and receive full driving privileges when you earn your Level 3 license.

 We look forward to seeing you when you visit for your picture on your first driver's license.